 We’ve been wanting to go to the North Rim of the Grand Canyon.
 We planned a trip for Labor Day Weekend and it was the perfect opportunity to try out the GMC Denali Canyon and I thank my friends from GMC for loaning me one.

 We’ve been trying to figure out what kind of car to get.
 We love our Jeep for its simplicity and ruggedness, but quite frankly it is pretty darn uncomfortable!
-We need something that can handle our outdoor adventures, carry our equipment (including A LOT of camera stuff) and is comfortable to drive more than 2 hours!
+We need something that can handle our outdoor adventures, carry our equipment (including A LOT of camera stuff), and is comfortable to drive more than 2 hours!

 We always thought that meant an SUV, and never thought that might mean a truck.
 Mainly because neither one of us have a lot of truck experience.
-My first boyfriend in college had one (after his old station wagon finally died!) and it was a monster to get into, had bench seats which was NOT comfortable with me at 5 feet tall and my boyfriend at 6’1!
+My first boyfriend in college had one (after his old station wagon finally died!) and it was a monster to get into, had bench seats that were NOT comfortable with me at 5 feet tall, and my boyfriend at 6’1!
 And for Mr. Misadventures trucks just aren’t a thing in France, not even for farmers, they use something like a mini transit van.
 When he first moved to the US, he was super excited to get an SUV which wasn’t that prevalent either, although they are more so now.
 All that to say we aren’t truck people.

 But we are now!

 We left on Friday.
 I had to work on so we couldn’t leave until late afternoon, but we were blessed with a very straightforward drive given the holiday weekend.
 We had some slowdown on 17 to Flagstaff but once we hit highway 89A we were practically the only ones on the road which I thought was strange.
 We didn’t want to be driving on an unfamiliar dirt road and setting up a tent at night so on our first night, we stayed in Kanab, a town we’ve spent a lot of time in.